 You would want to stir it occasionally and watch for evaporation of the liquid.
 You may need to add more chicken stock because there is definitely more evaporation with stovetop cooking than there is with slow cooking.
 You can simmer it covered or uncovered, but I would probably cover it.

 You can even make the Chicken Stew in a Dutch Oven.
-I recently received the most beautiful dutch oven from Pampered Chef and I can't wait to use it!
+I recently received the most beautiful (affiliate link)dutch oven from Pampered Chef and I can't wait to use it!

 If using a dutch oven, I would start the chicken stew on the stove, just like in the instructions where I use the sear/sauté function.

 Then instead of slow cook, place the dutch oven (covered) in the preheated oven at 325℉/160℃ for 1½-2 hours.
 OR, you could simply simmer on the stove until it's done.